garrandall/popular-music-data/tracks/let-s-get-dirty--i-can-t-get-in-da-club--redman-dj-kool.md

 Yeah that's right!
 We up in this joint now
 Ayo we getting ready to take over
-Freddie, you grab the mic, I'mma grab the turntables We gon' rock this joint baby! - a-huh, a-huh, ahh!
+Freddie, you grab the mic, I'mma grab the turntables We gon' rock this joint baby! - a-huh, a-huh, ah!

 If you got up in the club free (let's get dirty)